rlunar/valkey-php/docs/content/server.md

 ##### *Return value*
 The return value of SLOWLOG will depend on which operation was performed.
-SLOWLOG GET: Array of slowLog entries, as provided by Redis SLOGLOG LEN: Integer, the length of the slowLog SLOWLOG RESET: Boolean, depending on success
+SLOWLOG GET: Array of slowLog entries, as provided by Valkey SLOGLOG LEN: Integer, the length of the slowLog SLOWLOG RESET: Boolean, depending on success
 #####